ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vault-withdraw.md

 ## Transfer Fees

-A Single Asset Vault does not apply the [Transfer Fee](https://xrpl.org/docs/concepts/tokens/transfer-fees) to {% code-page-name /%} transactions.
+A single asset vault does not apply the [transfer fee](https://xrpl.org/docs/concepts/tokens/transfer-fees) to {% code-page-name /%} transactions.
 Additionally, whenever a protocol moves assets from or to a vault, the Transfer Fee must not be charged.

 ## Error Cases